Flash MyNode OS Image

 You will need to download the image for your device from mynodebtc.com/download.

-Once downloaded, the software needs to be written to the SD card.
+Once downloaded, the software needs to be written to the flash drive.

-To load software image on the SD card, you will need a way to connect the SD card to your computer.
+To load software image on the USB drive or SD card, you will need to connect it to your computer.
+If you have an SD card, you will need a way to connect it to your computer.
 Some PCs and laptops have a slot to insert them, but most users will need a USB to micro SD adapter.
 They can be found on Amazon.

-Then, download Etcher, a program for writing software images to SD cards, and install it on your PC or Mac.
+Then, download Etcher, a program for writing software images, and install it on your PC or Mac.

 Open Etcher and click "Flash from file" and choose the recently downloaded image.